jacksticha26/Jack_AI_Chem_2026/README.md

 and useable tool.
 The development of the random forest algorithm was fairly striaght forward, applying what we've already learned.
 GUI development took the program a step further, allowing a user to input various parameters of a home and get a predicted price from comparisons to the housing dataset.

+-My fourteenth min project uses KMeans clustering with the classic iris data set.
+A key feature I decided to include was the ability to change the cluster number from a user perspective.
+This displays how the cluster patterns change as you increase the group number.